 Pineapple contains enzymes and essential minerals that help to regulate the circadian rhythms to main optimal sleep that recharges the body.

-This fruit promotes a balance in the levels of serotonin and melanin. hese are substances that participate in the relaxation of the body in order to sleep well.
+Additionally, this fruit promotes a balance in the levels of serotonin and melanin.
+These are substances that participate in the relaxation of the body in order to sleep well.

 Do you include these foods in your diet?
 Now you know how good these are to improve your sleep, eat them regularly and take advantage of their properties!